abberdeen/circuitid-csharp/docs/UsersApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new UsersApi(Configuration.Default);
-            var users = new Users(); // Users | The JSON object that will be posted to the REST API endpoint.
+            var usersCreateOrPatch = new UsersCreateOrPatch(); // UsersCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetUser200Response result = apiInstance.CreateUser(users);
+                GetUser200Response result = apiInstance.CreateUser(usersCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)